availproject/op-evm/deployment/readme.md

 # Deploy devnet on aws using terraform

+This directory has two subdirectories: `devnet` and `nets`.
+The `devnet` directory is a reusable [Terraform module](https://www.terraform.io/language/modules).
+The `nets` folder holds specific configurations for particular devnets.
+Said another way, the `nets` are instances of `devnet`.

 ## Prerequisites
 - Install aws cli tool and run `aws configure`, copy your Access Key ID and Secret Access Key from the aws console.
 - Install session manager plugin for AWS CLI